 Retirement equal to the Participant's Accrued Benefit.
 Participants with 10 Years of Service may elect to receive benefits at an Early Retirement date calculated in the same f.
 Pre-Retirement Death Benefit i.
+Lump-Sum T ii.
+Lump-Sum g.
+Post-Retirement

-Lump- Sum The Beneficiary of active Participant's eligible for this benefit will receive a lump sum death benefit equal to 50 times the frozen monthly benefit based on level earnings and Service to October 31, 1997.
+The Beneficiary of active Participant's eligible for this benefit will receive a lump sum death benefit equal to 50 times the frozen monthly benefit based on level earnings and Service to October 31, 1997.